railflow/railflow-pytest-plugin/examples/README.rst

 	@pytest.mark.railflow(author="Bob")
 	def test_sample():
 	    """
             This is a sample test
             """
-      assure 1 == 1
+            assert 1 == 1

 Run the Test
 ------------